-- We used a sheet of A5 paper and cut it down to square – using the left over “strip” for making the little baby origami fish.
+- We used a sheet of A5 paper and cut it down to square (15 x 15 cm is nice) – using the left over “strip” for making the little baby origami fish.
 Of course you can just use standard square origami paper!

 - Pens for decorating

 Our origami paper fish resembles an angelfish best!
 Don’t you agree?

 As mentioned before, this is a great Easy Fish Origami.
 And as with MANY of our Origami Projects, we have a fabulous short video tutorial (on auto play) to help explain the steps.
 It really is great for visual learning (and oh, you may like out wee little Fish Animation at the beginning too!!
 Teehee, so cute).
 As mentioned, it introduce a great classic fold for Origami Beginners and a great way to learn and practice your origami skills!

 Alternative check out our step by step written instructions!

 Step by step paper fish instructions

 This paper fish origami, is easier than you think!
 Once you get the hang of making this simple fish, you will want to make it over and over again!

 Making the folds to create the paper fish body

 Origami fish step one – pick your paper in vibrant colors!
 We started of with an organge fish and later made some blue fish too.

 As mentioned, we started of with a rectangular piece of paper.
 Which you need to turn into a square first.
 Bring up the bottom corner to meet the straight edge (top left image).